chapmanb/bcbb/posts/hg38_validation.md

 and tool integration.
 This effort is worthwhile because of the improvements which help eliminate errors due to the genome build itself.
-Deanna Church has a [great slide deck](http://www.slideshare.net/GenomeRef/transitioning-to-grch38) that summarizes the advantages:
+Deanna Church has a [great slide deck](http://www.slideshare.net/GenomeRef/transitioning-to-grch38) that summarizes the advantages of 38:

--   Removal of false positives due to missing genomic regions in the reference build.
+-   Removal of false positives due to additional genomic regions in build 38.
 If a region is missing from the reference build but a nearly identical segment is present, the read from the missing region will map to the incorrect segment.
 This results in hard to remove false positive variants in that segment.